 Very early on in this process I did wonder whether this radio deserved all this investment.
 Compared to the Flex 1500 I had it seemed like an old technology solution, as I debated here on this blog.
 But, the FT-817 is still around the shack while the Flex is long gone.
 It has also had various repairs, like the end of the DC plug breaking off and blocking the socket (fairly common I believe, but surprisingly hard to fix).

 So I backed the FT-817 to the extent of spending more money on it.
-Largely, each time was to target some design failure in the basic rig.
+Largely, each time I changed something it was to target some design failure in the basic rig.
 The legs and the Kranker mods would not have been necessary if those features had been considered at the design stage.
 For example mine might run almost 5 watts at turning on, but it falls to 2 watts as it warms up - and the Peg Legs help a little.
 Really I would need to use a fan and I do this sometimes, but why does it not have a fan if it needs one?
 Then again, its substantial power consumption even on receive suggests the power goes somewhere, and I guess it is into heat.
 Even on receive it gets mightily hot.